LSEG-API-Samples/Article.RDP.TypeScript.Deno.HTTPRestAPI/Deno_Development.md

 The detail of the configurations above are:
 - ```name```: A display name for the container.
 - ```image```: Pull "denoland/deno:alpine-1.24.3" Docker image from DockerHub [https://hub.docker.com/r/denoland/deno](https://hub.docker.com/r/denoland/deno) URL.
+- ```customizations.vscode.settings```: Set *default* container specific settings.json values on container create to enable Deno extensions.
+- ```customizations.vscode.extensions```: Specify VS Code extension IDs that will be installed inside the container.
+I am setting the [Deno extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=denoland.vscode-deno) here.
 - ```runArgs```: An array of [Docker CLI arguments](https://docs.docker.com/engine/reference/commandline/run/) that VS Code uses when running the container.
 I am setting the ```--env-file``` option that sets the container's environment variables via a file named *.env.devcontainer*.
 - ```workspaceMount```: Overrides the default local mount point for the workspace when the container is created.
 - ```workspaceFolder```: Sets the default path that VS Code should open when connecting to the container.
-- ```extensions```: Specify VS Code extension IDs that will be installed inside the container.
-I am setting the [Deno extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=denoland.vscode-deno) here.
 - ```shutdownAction```: set the VS Code stops the container when the editor window is closed/shut down.

 Please find more details about all devcontainer.json configuration parameters on the [VS Code - devcontainer.json reference](https://code.visualstudio.com/docs/remote/devcontainerjson-reference) page.